Jessica Alupo

-Jessica Rose Epel Alupo (born 23 May 1974) commonly known as Jessica Alupo, is a Ugandan politician who is the ninth and current vice president of Uganda since 2021.
-She is also an educator, and former military officer.
-She previously served in the cabinet of Uganda as minister of education between 2011 and 2016.
-She is also an elected member of parliament as Katakwi District's women's representative in the eleventh Parliament of Uganda.
+Jessica Rose Epel Alupo (born 23 May 1974) commonly known as Jessica Alupo, is a Ugandan politician who has been in the ninth parliament and is the current vice president of Uganda since 2021.
+She is an educator and a former military officer.
+She previously served in the cabinet of Uganda as minister of education between the year 2011 and 2016.
+She is also an elected member of parliament as Katakwi District's women's representative in the 12th Parliament of Uganda.

 Early life and education

-Jessica Alupo was born in Katakwi District on 23 May 1974.
+Jessica Alupo was born in Katakwi District on 23 May on the year 1974.
 She attended Apuuton Primary School.
 She then attended Kangole Girls School for her O-Level studies.
 For her A-Level education, she studied at Ngora High School.
 Alupo trained as a high school canteen attendant before she underwent the officer cadet course at the Uganda Junior Staff College in Jinja.
 She holds a Bachelor of Arts in political science and linguistics, obtained in 1997 from Makerere University.
-Her first master's degree, is the Master of Arts in international relations and diplomacy, was also obtained from Makerere University in 2008.
-She also holds a Diploma in public administration and management, obtained in 2008 from the Uganda Management Institute (UMI).
-Her second master's degree is the Masters in public administration and management, obtained in 2009, also from Makerere University.
+Her first master's degree of Arts in international relations and diplomacy, was also obtained from Makerere University in 2008.
+She also holds a diploma in public administration and management, obtained in 2008 from the Uganda Management Institute (UMI).
+Her second master's degree is Master's in public administration and management, obtained in 2009, also from Makerere University.